fhircast/sandbox.js/README.md

 ![frontend](frontend.png)

 # Usage
-1. Select the hub you want to connect to.
+1. Select the hub that you want to connect to.
 2. Select the client endpoint (hub.callback) that will receive the events and a send a subscription request.
 3. Send an event to the endpoint specified by the hub in the callback check (hub.topic).
 4. You can monitor the hub and client endpoints in this text area.